Saturday, July 20, 2024

 • Modifying symbols and devices from Eagle to work universally in Kicad required a bit of forethought and elbow grease.
 Diodes in Kicad needed pin 2 for anodes and pin 1 for cathodes, for example, as this seems semi-standard for Kicad.

 • I found I needed to carefully examine imported footprints and symbols, then edit them to make them work for a given future design.
-No easy fix for this, I had to do this extra work or not use an imported Eagle footprint beyond its initial project.
+No easy fix for this, I had to do this extra labor or not use an imported Eagle footprint beyond its initial project.

 • (BTW: for me--everything I think might be useful for future projects goes in my github custom footprint and symbol repos--e.g., my footprint custom library can be found on Github--here)